 No IVIE is due if the tax is lower than EUR 200; otherwise, the entire IVIE amount is due.

-If the real estate properties are subject to a foreign wealth or income tax, the individual can deduct said amount paid from the tax due in the Italian tax return.
+If the real estate properties are subject to a property tax in the country in which they are located, the individual can deduct said amount paid from the tax due in the Italian tax return.

 The mentioned wealth taxes will be determined when the Italian tax return is filed.

 See the tax regime for neo-domiciled individuals in the Taxes on personal income section, which substitutes the wealth tax on real estate owned out of Italy, provided the individual opted for it.